anuragpathak27/ModularLLM/README.md

  More coming soon...

 ## Demo (Coming Soon)
 A Gradio demo will be added for interactive testing.

-## Paper Reference
-This project is part of the paper:
-"Modular LLM Architecture with Pluggable Reasoning Heads: A Scalable Approach to Multi-Modal AI Reasoning" Accepted at ETNCC 2025 for presentation

 ## Author
 ## Anurag Pathak